Ends in

 2. Deploy a gateway subnet

 – You need to create a gateway subnet for your VNet in order to configure a virtual network gateway.
 All gateway subnets must be named ‘GatewaySubnet’ to work properly.
 Don’t name your gateway subnet something else.
-It is recommended that you create a gateway subnet that uses a /27 or /28.
+It is recommended that your gateway subnet be /27 or bigger (/26, /25, etc.).

 3. Deploy a VPN gateway